 Location is also a crucial element of interacting with clients, and it should not only be taken into consideration by brick-and-mortar organizations but also by online stores whose buyers are scattered all over the Web.

 So how can businesses put their hands on such critical information?
-That’s simple: They can leverage the power behind the IP addresses of their customers with IP geolocation, a technology that enables organizations to obtain location-based data quickly and, as a result, find out where their consumers are.
+That’s simple: They can geolocate IP addresses of their customers with an IP geolocation database, a resource that enables organizations to obtain location-based data quickly and, as a result, get to know where their consumers are.

-In this whitepaper, let’s see how employing IP Geolocation API can benefit companies and what its most prominent use cases across industries are.Read more
+In this whitepaper, let’s find out how employing IP Geolocation can benefit companies and what are its most prominent use cases across industries.Continue reading

 The Web is a tangle of information.
 Data is everywhere and finding reliable sources can be a challenge in the era of fake news.
 Websites, as a prime example, can be informative, misleading, or even dangerous.